rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

 == Problem statement

 Modern consumer appliances must survive years of intensive use while maintaining performance and safety standards.
 Products like _Thermomix#super[#sym.trademark.registered] TM7_ experience complex loading patterns including internal vibration from motor operation, thermal cycling from heating elements, and external transport stresses.
-These combined loads gradually accumulate fatigue damage that can eventually cause component failure.
+These combined loads gradually induce fatigue damage, which can eventually result in component failure.

 To ensure reliability, manufacturers develop comprehensive endurance testing profiles that validate products against their intended service life.
 For the _TM7_, _Vorwerk_ employs a combined vibration and thermal endurance profile designed to replicate 4,000 field hours of operation.
 However, executing this complete profile on complex assemblies requires substantial time and resources, creating development bottlenecks that limit design iteration and delay product improvements.